-- Procurement of goods from various suppliers all India at Central warehouse of the Company
+- Procurement of the following goods from various suppliers all over India at Central warehouses of the Company-

 - Footwear

 - Bags

 - Accessories

 - Quality Check

 - Branding and Packing

-- Dispatch for sale to the Company's exclusive Showrooms all over India.
+- Dispatch for sale to the Company's exclusive showrooms all over India.

-The major areas of company's operations are as under
+The major areas of the Company's operations are as under:

 - Showrooms (Business units) all over India

 - Head Office at Mumbai

-- Central Warehouse at Bhiwandi and storage places at various locations
+- Central Warehouses at Bhiwandi and storage places at various locations

 The Company has been continuously reviewing its various systems and processes to make them more relevant to the changing needs of the business.
-The Company is ISO 9001-2008 certified which signifies that the Company has Quality Management Systems in place.
+The Company is ISO 9001-2015 certified which signifies that the Company has Quality Management Systems in place.

 The Company also has an Internal Audit system which has been focusing on such reviews and corrective measures are taken for further improvement in systems and procedures.
+In addition, under the internal audit system critical processes are reviewed to ensure they are efficient, compliant to laws and are consistently followed by the concerned.

-In view of the growing size and nature of Company's business, the Company has decided to adopt a comprehensive risk management policy.
+In view of the growing size and nature of the Company's business, the Company has decided to adopt a comprehensive Risk Management Policy.